gallenc/opennms-integrations-play/iptablesexample1/example1/README.md

 You need to have docker and docker-compose installed.
 Here is a brief tutorial showing how to do this on a centos 8 host https://www.howtoforge.com/install-and-use-docker-compose-on-centos-8/

+Note that scaleing this to 6000 ports should be possible but we will need to watch the sise of the nat connection (connmark) table in the kernal and possibly generate the nftable script from an inventory.

 ```
 docker-compose -f ./docker-compose-netsnmp.yaml up -d